How to Customize Protocols

 /**

-* Unpacking.
-It will be automatically called when the number of received data bytes equals the value returned by input (greater than 0)
+* Unpack the data, automatically called when the number of received data bytes equals the value returned by input (greater than 0)

-* and will be passed to the onMessage callback function as the $data parameter
+* and passed as the $data parameter to the onMessage callback function

 * @param string $buffer